G-H26SVQP5CV

 4. Health and safety: Safety is a crucial aspect of mining operations, and mining engineers play a key role in implementing and enforcing safety measures.
 They assess potential hazards, develop safety protocols, train workers on safety procedures, and strive to minimize accidents and occupational health risks.

 5. Environmental management: Mining engineers are increasingly involved in promoting sustainable mining practices and minimizing the environmental impact of mining activities.
-They develop and implement strategies for land reclamation, waste management, water conservation, and pollution control.
+They develop and implement strategies for land reclamation, waste management, become Mining Engineer, water conservation, and pollution control.

 How to become Mining Engineer?